schutterskwartier/cockpit-docs/getting_started/setup.md

 1. Upload the "cockpit" folder to the root of your domain or project folder.
 2. Go to http://url/to/cockpit/install and follow the instructions.
+3. Delete the /install directory
-3. That's it, you are ready to go.
+4. That's it, you are ready to go.

 ---